akshetha/Delve/README.md

   difference needs a manual check.
 - Recent news, available public-article summaries, and linked publisher commentary.
-- Optional Alpha Vantage and Finnhub news data when their API keys are set.
+- Optional Alpha Vantage and Finnhub news data when their API keys are set (reccomended).
+- Remember: This is a learning tool.

 ## A note on the projection